shirleylberry/prebid.github.io/dev-docs/examples/brightcove-example.md

 </div>

 <div markdown="1" style="top:3125px" class="pl-doc-entry">
-#### Line 148 to 151: Account for page speed issues
+#### Line 148 to 151: Account for page speed
-If prebid returned bids before the browser reached the end of the page, the winning vast tag will be stored in tempTag.
-If that's the case, we want to call the new version of `invokeVideoPlayer` with the stored url.
+If prebid returned bids before the browser reached the end of the page, the first version of `invokeVideoPlayer` will have been called from `bidsBackHandler` so the winning vast tag will be stored in tempTag.
+If that's the case, we want to call the 'real' version of `invokeVideoPlayer` with the stored url to create the player and play the ad.
+If `tempTag` is not defined, that means the browser reached the end of the page before the bids came back from prebid, meaning the 'real' version of `invokeVideoPlayer` was already called.
 </div>